cpldcpu/BitNetMCU/docs/documentation.md

 # Model Optimization

 The MNIST dataset with standard train/test split was used.
-Unless noted otherwise, the model was trained with a batch size of 128 and intial learning rate of 0.01 for 30 Epochs.
+Unless noted otherwise, the model was trained with a batch size of 128 and initial learning rate of 0.01 for 30 Epochs.
 The learning rate was reduced by a factor of 0.1 after each 10 epochs.
 Adam optimizer was used and cross entropy loss function.

 ## Quantization Aware Training vs Post-Quantization

-To investigate the efficacy of QAT, I trained the model with different bit-widths for weights and quantizated it to the same or smaller bitwidth before testing.
+To investigate the efficacy of QAT, I trained the model with different bit-widths for weights and quantized it to the same or smaller bit-width before testing.
 I kept the network size at *w1=w2=w3=64* for all runs.

 <div align="center">
     <img src="./prepostquant.png" width="60%">